We serve homeschool students ages 4 to 16 through five divisions:

 On Monday mornings, our elementary students have the opportunity to experience “Hands-On History!”
 History, culture, and geography will come alive as students engage in activities and projects incorporating art, music, dramatizations, literature, Scripture, and mapwork, too!

-Offered on Wednesday mornings, Elementary Division science classes are built around a thoughtfully sequenced science curriculum with a rich sampling of Life, Earth, and Physical science topics.
+Offered on Wednesday and Thursday mornings (choose one), Elementary Division science classes are built around a thoughtfully sequenced science curriculum with a rich sampling of Life, Earth, and Physical science topics.
 Our approach to learning is both hands-on and interdisciplinary.
 Science is examined and taught through a range of activities and projects featuring art, music, poetry, nature studies, Scripture, and literature―all of which reinforce key scientific concepts.
-On Thursday mornings, we offer a second section of our Science classes to 5-9 year olds.

 On Thursday morning, we offer a writing class to 9-11-year-olds.
 In this lively and interactive course, students will engage in the writing process with their peers.
 They’ll strengthen their writing mechanics, learn some helpful organizational strategies, and become good editors.
 Through writing creative and nonfiction pieces, students will practice expressing their ideas with confidence through writing.